surena-zolfaghari/Notes/Study/Untitled 2.md

 prove to be superfluous inasmuch as the view here to be developed will not require an “absolutely stationary space” provided with special properties,

+Let us take a system of co-ordinates in which the equations of Newtonian mechanics hold good.
+2 In order to render our presentation more precise and to distinguish this system of co-ordinates verbally from others which will be introduced hereafter, we call it the “stationary system.”
+If a material point is at rest relatively to this system of co-ordinates, its position can be defined relatively thereto by the employment of rigid standards of measurement and the methods of Euclidean geometry, and can be expressed in Cartesian co-ordinates.
+If we wish to describe the motion of a material point, we give the values of its co-ordinates as functions of the time.
+Now we must bear carefully in mind that a mathematical description of this kind has no physical meaning unless we are quite clear as to what we understand by “time.”
+We have to take into account that all our judgments in which time plays a part are always judgments of simultaneous events.
+If, for instance, I say, “That train arrives here at 7 o’clock,” I mean something like this: “The pointing of the small hand of my watch to 7 and the arrival of the train are simultaneous events.”
+3 It might appear possible to overcome all the difficulties attending the defini- tion of “time” by substituting “the position of the small hand of my watch” for “time.”
+And in fact such a definition is satisfactory when we are concerned with defining a time exclusively for the place where the watch is located; but it is no longer satisfactory when we have to connect in time series of events occurring at different places, or—what comes to the same thing—to evaluate the times of events occurring at places remote from the watch.
+We might, of course, content ourselves with time values determined by an observer stationed together with the watch at the origin of the co-ordinates, and co-ordinating the corresponding positions of the hands with light signals, given out by every event to be timed, and reaching him through empty space.
+But this co-ordination has the disadvantage that it is not independent of the standpoint of the observer with the watch or clock, as we know from experience.